Knowledge Handler

 Kamdar cites a conversation with SitePoint content editor Ophélie Lechat, who makes the following observation:

 Visitors who use site search tend to view five times more pages than visitors who don’t, and they spend six minutes longer on our site....
-On-site search lets us get into the minds of our visitors and helps us fill in the gaps where we’re not providing exactly the right kind of content.
+On-site search lets us get into the minds of our visitors and helps us fill in the gaps where we’re not providing exactly the right kind of content.-DD

 Health Monitoring